lbrackspace/glbbackend/README.md

 1. Download PowerDNS Source: http://downloads.powerdns.com/releases/pdns-3.3.tar.gz
 2. git clone this repo into the modules directory.
 3. cd to the source code's root directory
+4. edit configure.ac
+   Add this " modules/glbbackend/Makefile" without quotes at the end of the file inside the last parentheses
 4. ./configure --with-modules="glb"
 5. make
 6. sudo make install